 Please note that this automatic postponement in the due date for filing and paying income taxes does not apply to all Federal taxes; it only applies to income taxes.
 For example, payroll taxes, excise taxes and informational returns are not included.
 Also note, the due date of 2nd quarterly estimated tax payment that has a normal due date of June 15th has not been changed.

 In addition, states are not obligated to follow the IRS with respect to the filing and due date of income tax returns.
-The New Jersey Legislature has passed legislation to automatically postpone the April 15th filing date until June 30th.
-The legislation is waiting for the Governor’s signature.
-There has been pressure on the Governor to veto the legislation and change the extended date to July 15th.
-The automatic extended due date will not take place until the Governor signs the bill.
+The New Jersey Legislature has passed legislation to automatically postpone the April 15th filing date until June 15th.
+The legislation is waiting for the Governor’s signature on April 14th.

 These Federal and State law changes are of the writing of this article.
 There have been modifications almost every day to these rules considering the day-to-day changes in the devasting health and economic effects of the virus.